matiu2/witty-codegen/README.md

      + etc/
        + wt-config.xml
      + resources/
-       + Any other files that the app needs to run, but aren't served go here
+       + (Any other files that the app needs to run, but aren't served go here)
+     + tools/
+       + (Source code for development tools like for reseting the DB, etc.)
+     + compass/
+       + (Scripts for generating compass CSS, This should be optional as it
+       + adds a lot of dependencies, but makes CSS generation really powerful)
+     + cmake/
+       + Here we add custom cmake scripts, for example:
+       + minify.cmake # detects minify tools for CSS and JS and runs them on
+                      # the appropriate dirs for release builds
+       + webify-images.cmake # detects gimp files, and badly encoded images in
+                             # the images dir and generates jpegs
+                             # in the build dir

  + Decide on and add features:
    + Definite Features: